Last Visited: 09/04/2011

 If you’re a bit out of shape, the name 1000 Steps probably scares the bejesus out of you (and rightly so).
 Though there aren’t actually 1000 of them (I think it’s actually somewhere around 770), the reality is pretty much as terrifying as it sounds.
 This is the hike that reminds me every single time I visit, just how desperately my body needs me to start exercising more often.

 Plaques along the trail depict the lives of the soldiers who fought and died on the real Kokoda Trail in Papua New Guinea, during World War II.
-According to Parks Victoria’s Park Note, “The 1000 Steps represent the ‘Golden Staircase’ a name given by Australian soldiers to the 2000 steps cut by the Australian Army Engineers and others into the track between Uberi and Imita Ridge.”
+According to Parks Victoria’s Park Note, they "represent the ‘Golden Staircase’ a name given by Australian soldiers to the 2000 steps cut by the Australian Army Engineers and others into the track between Uberi and Imita Ridge.”

 - One Tree Hill (add 800m / 12 min return): Continue north beyond the top of the steps to One Tree Hill Picnic Ground (the summit of One Tree Hill).
 This increases your total ascent to 315m.
 You also have the advantage of toilets and a drinking tap at the top.